We Wish You a Merry Christmas (video game)

-We Wish You a Merry Christmas is a Christmas-centric budget title for Wii.
-The party game features 5 minigames to play including Candy Cane Lanes, Present Catch, and Elf Hunt.
+We Wish You a Merry Christmas is a 2009 Christmas-centric party video game for the Wii.
+The party game features five minigames to play, including Candy Cane Lanes, Present Catch, and Elf Hunt.
 It also includes an in-game Advent calendar.
 The player can also write letters to Santa and sing Christmas Carols.
 Up to four players can join in on the game.

-Reception

-Worthplaying gave the game a 4.0/10 saying that the title was "very difficult [...] to recommend" because there weren't "many activities to partake in, and only a few of the included ones [were] any fun" adding that there were "definitely better compilations that are more deserving of your hard-earned money."